List of Asturian royal consorts

 This is a list of the queens consort of the Kingdom of Asturias.

 During the reign of Ordoño I (850–866), the Kingdom of Asturias progressively came to be known as the Kingdom of León.
 The kingdom was split in 910 and Fruela received the part which kept the name of Asturias.

-For the later consorts, see the list of Leonese Queen Consorts.
+For the later consorts, see the list of Leonese royal consorts.